LiamSnow/esphomebridge-rs/README.md

 # ESPHome Bridge

+A client API to interact with ESPHome devices (in the same way Home Assistant does).

-This is a complete rewrite of aioesphomeapi.
-It works similarly to aioesphomeapi, but has a big emphasis on efficiency and async/await.
-The following features are not implemented:
+The following features are **not** implemented:
  - Bluetooth
  - Voice Assistants

+[aioesphomeapi](github.com/esphome/aioesphomeapi) was used a reference, but this is not a one-to-one copy.

 ## Usage